DigiHold/DigiCommerce/README.md

 ## About DigiCommerce

 DigiCommerce transforms your WordPress site into a high-performance ecommerce platform, designed to convert visitors into customers.
 With an optimized checkout page, perfect user flows, and revenue-focused features, DigiCommerce gives you the competitive edge to scale your digital business.

-**Perfect for:**
+The free version is perfect for selling digital downloads, while the Pro version unlocks services and online courses.

+**Free Version (Digital Products Only):**

-- **Digital Products**: Ebooks, software licenses, digital art, music, videos, templates, and more
+Ebooks, software, digital art, music, videos, templates, and more

+**Pro Version Exclusive Features:**

-- **Service Businesses**: Bookings, appointments, reservations, consulting sessions, classes, and more
+**Service Businesses:** Bookings, appointments, reservations, consulting sessions, classes, and more **E-Learning:** Online courses, lessons, student management, and more

 ## Getting Started